score-json/json/TSF/scripts/README.md

 These are then used to augment the full graph, which is, due to its size, quite hard to display, in the documentation.
 By the means of the links of the items, a more or less \"navigable\" version of the trustable graph is created, which displays a handful of items at a time, only.

-# Helper-scripts for offline testing
+# Helper-scripts for offline development

 ## fetch_json.cpp